Bridget Sequeira

-Mother Bridget Sequeira, F.M.C.K., was a Pakistani-Indian Franciscan Religious Sister who founded the Franciscan Missionaries of Christ the King, a missionary religious congregation for women, in Karachi, Pakistan, then India.
-It is the only Catholic religious institute for women to have been founded for women in that nation.
+Bridget Sequeira, FMCK, was a Pakistani-Indian religious sister who founded the Franciscan Missionaries of Christ the King, a missionary religious congregation for women, in Karachi, Pakistan, then India.
 It is currently headquartered in Goa, India.

 Early life

 Sequeira was born in Bushehr, Persia, on 12 December 1905.
 Her parents were Joao Felipe Sequeira and Matilda de Melo from the Sonarbhatt section of Saligao, in the District of North Goa, then part of Portuguese India, now part of the Republic of India.